-A. The Board recommends that you vote " FOR "
+A. The Board recommends that you vote "FOR" each of the director nominees to the Board

-each of the director nominees to the Board (Proposal 1), "FOR" approval of the compensation of the named executive officers (Proposal 2), "FOR" ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm (Proposal 3), and "FOR" the approval of amendments to the Amended and Restated Certificate of Incorporation to eliminate the supermajority vote provisions with respect to certificate and bylaw amendments ("Proposal 4").
+(Proposal 1), "FOR" approval of the compensation of the named executive officers (Proposal 2), "FOR" ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm (Proposal 3), and "AGAINST" the shareholder proposal on executive compensation (Proposal 4).